Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Beam Training

-Define ${\mathrm T}(x) = |\sin (\frac{{{N_a}\pi }}{2}x)/[ {N_a}\sin (\frac{\pi }{2}x)]|$ and we show the function of (\ref{y49}) in Fig. \ref{figsin}.
-It is observed that the gain can be maximally detected in the direction of $\varphi$ and decreases in other directions.
-In this regard, $\rho$ in (\ref{cv}) denotes a coverage threshold, i.e., the direction range within which the normalized beam gain is no smaller than $\rho$.
-The length of the range is called beamwidth.
-When $\rho=\frac{1}{{\sqrt 2 }}$, i.e., the beam power deceases $3$dB, it is defined as the well-known HPBW.
+As can be seen from Fig. \ref{b4}(a), each beam shows the symmetrical radiation patterns within the range $[ - \frac{\pi }{2},\frac{\pi }{2}]$ and $[\frac{\pi }{2},\frac{3\pi }{2}]$, which validates Lemma 1.
+Moreover, the beam is narrower with the AoA/AoD around $0$ and is wider with the AoA/AoD around $ \pm \frac{\pi }{2}$.
+This implies that with the same number of beams, the codebook with non-uniformly distributed beams may achieve a higher worst-case performance than that with uniformly distributed beams (see Fig. \ref{b4}(b)).
+The optimal distribution of the beams' AoA/AoD that maximize the worst-case performance is uniform distribution in sine space \cite{3DB2}.

-Let $N_a$ and $N$ be the number of antenna elements and the number of beams, respectively.
-Fig. \ref{NNN} shows the cases of $N=N_a$ beams and $N=2N_a$ beams covering the whole space.
-As shown in Fig. \ref{NNN}, the best case of the beam training for seeking the strongest narrow-beam pair is that the path angle exactly coincides with the angle of the beam center, and the worst case is that the path angle lies on the intersection of the beams.
-The beam gain of the one-side worst-case performance is exactly given by the coverage threshold, i.e.,
+The larger the codebook size, the closer the performance of beam training is to that of the optimal beamforming.
+Generally, the number of beams $N$ required in the codebook is proportional to the number of array antennas $N_a$.
+Fig. \ref{NNN} shows the cases of $N=N_a$ beams and $N=2N_a$ beams covering $[ - \frac{\pi }{2},\frac{\pi }{2}]$, where the AoA/AoD of the beams are uniformly distributed in sine space.
+The normalized worst-case performance of the above two cases is given by\footnote{It can be seen from Fig. \ref{NNN} that the best case of the beam training is that the path angle exactly coincides with the beam center, and the worst case is that the path angle lies on the intersection of the beams. }

-It is obvious that more beams in the codebook, better beam gain yields in statistics.
-However, with the implementation of UM-MIMO, the exhaustive searching of the optimal beam pair, which has the complexity of $O(N^2)$, is quite time consuming.
-Thanks to the sparsity of the THz channel, some low-complexity schemes based on the concept of compressive sensing have been developed to reduce the search time.
-There are two appealing ways of low-complexity implementation.
-One is to utilize the hierarchical training procedure to distinguish the channel sparsity, which will be illustrated in the next subsection.
-Another is to utilize the training tailored hardware to distinguish the channel sparsity, which will be elaborated in Section {\ref{tth}}.

-Compared to exhaustively searching narrow-beam pairs between the transmitter and receiver, some training procedures are more appealing owing to their effective connecting ability with lower time complexity\cite{archadd2, tran1, hbt2, hbt3, hbt2a, hbt1}.
-Considering both the transmitter and the receiver have $N$ predefined narrow beams, the complexity of exhaustively searching the narrow-beam pair is of
+The above process is referred to as \emph{exhaustive beam training}.
+Generally, the beam training strategy includes training protocol and codebook design.
+The protocol of the exhaustive beam training is the simplest, that is, exhaustively testing the narrow beam pairs of the transmitter and the receiver.
+The codebook consists of array response vectors, where the AoAs or AoDs are uniformly distributed in the sine space.
+While other beam training strategies requires more complicated training protocol and codebook design, which are discussed in the next subsections.